rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: SMT uses statistical models to predict the likelihood of a translation based on the frequencies of word alignments and sequences.

+**Cost Function**: The cost function used is the Negative Log-Likelihood, which measures how well the predicted translations match the actual translations.

 **Example**: Translating foreign-language threat intelligence reports into English to enable analysis by security teams.

 ##### Neural Machine Translation (NMT)
 **When to Use**: Use NMT for high-quality and context-aware translations.

 **How It Works**: NMT uses neural networks, particularly sequence-to-sequence models with attention mechanisms, to translate text.

+**Cost Function**: The cost function used is the Cross-Entropy Loss, which measures the difference between the predicted and actual translations.

 **Example**: Translating phishing emails written in different languages to detect and analyze multilingual phishing campaigns.